Lzyl02/comp3040.NanjingGO/README.md

 - **Multi-Language Support**: Expand support to additional languages like Japanese and French.
 - **Community Features**: Allow users to share reviews and travel experiences.

----

-## Contributing

-We welcome contributions to improve NanJing Go!
-Please open issues for bugs or feature requests, and create pull requests for fixes or enhancements.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----